bemurphy/pixie/README.md

   dbName: 'pixies',

-  // How often to bulk write hit documents
+  // How often to bulk write hit documents.
+At 60 and a single thread,
+  // you max out writing about 43k/mo which is lower than free thresholds
   writeIntervalSeconds: 60,

   // A function that receives an expess req and returns a